Pennsylvania’s closed primary elections shut out more than one million voters from important elections every year.

 - Top-Two – Every voter, regardless of party registration, uses the same ballot listing all candidates.
 The top two vote-getters in each race, regardless of party, advance to the general election.

-New legislation introduced in the PA General Assembly would allow the 1.1 million independent and unaffiliated voters shut out of primary elections in Pennsylvania to choose a Democratic or Republican ballot.
-We support this legislation and urge members of both parties to sign on.
+Legislation introduced in the PA General Assembly in 2022 would have allowed the 1.1 million independent and unaffiliated voters shut out of primary elections in Pennsylvania to choose a Democratic or Republican ballot.
+We supported this legislation and urge members to consider reintroducing it in 2023.

 Closed primaries have been used in the Commonwealth for generations.
 But our politics have changed; our communities have changed; our voters have changed.
 So should our elections.

-Ballot PA is a project of the Committee of Seventy and is a growing coalition of civic, community and business organizations committed to open and free elections in Pennsylvania that lead to responsive and accountable government.
+Ballot PA is a project of the Committee of Seventy and is a growing coalition of civic, community and business organizations committed to ensuring independents in Pennsylvania have the right to vote in primary elections.

 Why we are working to repeal closed primary elections